 Growing The mole has grown bigger in the past few weeks or months. |

-Outside of your annual skin cancer check, you should see a doctor if any mole:
+Outside of your annual full-body skin check, you should see a doctor if any mole: